drdhaval2785/ChunilalGandhiVidyabhavan/catalogueXlsx/catalogueReadme.md

 1. Correction in the marking of x for folio sizes.
 There is no possibility of a manuscript running in feet.
 So all ' have to be changed to ".
 Columns H and I are affected.

-Column N changed from Sanskrit to English.
+# v004.tsv

+1. Conditions of MSS converted back to English.
+Column N.

-Column D, E and M - Removed unnecessary ':' and '?'.
+Pending work - Column D, E and M - Removed unnecessary ':' and '?'.